MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.x Thermal Storage (A1)

 Initial testing of this measure showed small savings compared to the baseline model when the PCM was added to the inside of all walls.
 Adding additional PCM to other layers, e.g. ceilings and floors, increased the savings slightly.
-This measure was excluded from the optimization because this technology is not based on controls and savings were small relative to the baseline.
-The annual energy use and energy cost savings for this measure are shown in Figures x. and x. below.
+This technology was excluded from the optimization because this measure showed savings that were small relative to the baseline when using default PCM properties from the EnergyPlus example file.
+The annual energy use and energy cost savings for this measure are shown in Figures x. and x. below, which showed energy cost and use savings of 0.2% and 0.5% respectively.

 ![image](png/measure_a1_energy_cost_results.png)